ashyantony7/QtCanonEOS/README.md

 3. Edit the LIBS, INCLUDEPATH, and DEPENDPATH in the CameraApp.pro file to your local path to the SDK library in Windows/Mac

 The 64 bit version of the EOS SDK does not work properly for me, but the 32 bit version worked fine.
+There are other limitations such as the need to wait for a certain duration for the camera to process requests.
+Current solution is to use threaded delays.